 There is a Camphor tree within the temple grounds, and visitors sometimes buy a wooden tablet, write wishes on the back of the tablet, and hang it up.
 I was told that you’re supposed to write just ONE wish (because you shouldn’t be greedy).

 Tip: Go on a Sunday ‘cos there’s a good chance you will come across 1 or more traditional wedding procession(s) at the temple grounds.
 If it’s mid-November (the Sunday closest to 15 Nov), you might even see Shichi-Go-San (meaning 7-5-3) Festival at the temple grounds.
-I was lucky and was at Meiji Shrine coincidentally on that particular Sunday (blogpost here)!
+I was lucky and was at Meiji Shrine coincidentally on that particular Shichi-Go-San Sunday!

-Don’t Miss: Takeshita Street / Cat Street – Shopping!
+Don’t Miss: Takeshita Street, Cat Street & endless shopping!

 Tip: Takeshita Dori is a straight path down, till you come to a road.
-Head right, go further down till you’re at a big main road intersection, turn left, you’re at Ometesando.
+Turn right then walk further down till you’re at a big main road intersection.
+From there, turn left, you’re at Ometesando.
 (Scroll down for a map to orientate.)

 Don’t Miss: Omotesando & back alleys – Shopping!